tejuammu1828/VTU-lab-programs/README.md

 Program 2: Prim's Algorithm
 Aim: Design and implement a C program to find the Minimum Cost Spanning Tree (MST) of a connected undirected graph using Prim's Algorithm.

+Program 3(a): Floyd's Algorithm
+Aim: Design and implement a C program to solve the All-Pairs Shortest Paths problem using Floyd's Algorithm.

+Program 3(b): Warshall's Algorithm
+Aim: Design and implement a C program to find the transitive closure of a graph using Warshall's Algorithm.